Health Minister must act on Social Bubbles – Moynihan writes to Donnelly

 Government Needs a Strategy to Save Christmas

-The people need clarity and confidence for the remainder of the year, and a strategy is required to save Christmas, in order to give people hope.
+Press Archives – Page 36 of 174 – The Labour Party The people need clarity and confidence for the remainder of the year, and a strategy is required to save Christmas, in order to give people hope.
 The 5-Level plan needs to be adhered to.
-Government communications of changes needs to be radically improved and made consistent.
-Strategy needed to help people living alone not…
+Government communications of changes needs to be radically improved and…

 Read more »